Aoussiad-Mehdi/HTML-CSS-JavaScript-100-days-of-code-challenge/README.md

  - Day 9 : Making a simple typing Game.
  - Day 10 : Making a countdown Timer.
  - Day 11 : Making a simple Calculator with javascript.
+ - Day 12 : Making a Github Profiles project that search for github users by using the github api.
+ - Day 13 : Making a Password Generator Project.